csb6/rougelike/README.md

 - **arrow keys** Movement
 - **i** View inventory
-- **c** View character sheet (mostly empty for now)
+- **@** View character sheet (mostly empty for now)
+- **e** View equipped item slots (also mostly empty)
 - **ESC** Redraw screen.
 Use this to close inventory/character sheet/hide teleportation cursor
 - **t** Teleport the player.
 Pressing **t** will show a cursor on the player's position.
 After moving the cursor to the desired location (see below), press **t** again to teleport there
-- **wasd** Move teleportation cursor.
+- **arrow keys** Move teleportation cursor.
 After the cursor becomes shown, use these keys to move it to some location on the screen.
-You cannot teleport to a cell where a Monster/Wall is present.
+You cannot teleport to a cell where a Wall is present.
-However, if you set your cursor over an item (**i**) and teleport, it will be added to your inventory
+However, if you set your cursor over an item (**i**) and teleport, it will be added to your inventory.
+Teleporting to a Monster's position causes you to attack the monster.
+- **Ctrl-x** or **Ctrl-c** Exit game

 ## Features

 - A movable/teleportable player character ('@')
+- RNG combat
 - Viewable player inventory/character sheet
 - An event log
 - Monsters ('M')